-The tutorials are available in the
+The tutorials are available in the Central and Studio subdirectories of the HP OO home directory.

-- Studio Welcome pane - HP OO\Studio home directory, in the Tutorials subdirectory
+Self-documentation for operations and flows in the Accelerator Packs and ITIL folders

-- The Opsware Network - Self-documentation for HP OO operations, flows, and Accelerator Packs Self-documentation is available in the descriptions of the operations and steps that are included in the flows.
+Self-documentation is available in the descriptions of the operations and steps that are included in the flows.